Methodology Series β€” Part 1 of 6

 The Personal Connection

-Your aerobic capacity is mathematically matched against the route's Cardio Demand.
+The 5 demands of the mountain map perfectly to the 5 physical capacities we measure in you.
+Your aerobic capacity is mathematically matched against the route's Aerobic Demand.
 Your altitude history is checked against its Altitude Exposure.
 Your heavy lifting and leg strength are compared to its Structural Impact.

 Read Guide